ntrezowan/the-plain/_posts/2018-08-02-Configure F5 for Splunk.md

 1. Verify that F5 is using management port to reach Splunk;
 ```
-mrh13j@(f5san1)(cfg-sync In Sync)(Active)(/Common)(tmos)# ip route get 146.201.74.20
+user@(f5serv1)(cfg-sync In Sync)(Active)(/Common)(tmos)# ip route get 10.10.10.1
-146.201.74.20 via 10.1.114.1 dev mgmt  src 10.1.114.11
+10.10.10.1 via 10.1.1.1 dev mgmt  src 10.1.1.2
 ```

-If not, configure F5 to so that it uses manament port to reach Splunk;
+If not, configure F5 so that it uses manament port to reach Splunk;
 ```
-mrh13j@(f5san1)(cfg-sync In Sync)(Active)(/Common)(tmos)# create /sys log-config destination management-port mgmt ip-address 146.201.74.20 port 9514 protocol udp
+user@(f5serv1)(cfg-sync In Sync)(Active)(/Common)(tmos)# create /sys log-config destination management-port splunk ip-address 10.10.10.1 port 9514 protocol udp
-mrh13j@(f5san1)(cfg-sync In Sync)(Active)(/Common)(tmos)# list sys management-route
+user@(f5serv1)(cfg-sync In Sync)(Active)(/Common)(tmos)# list sys management-route
 sys management-route splunk {
-    gateway 10.1.114.1
+    gateway 10.1.1.1
-    network 146.201.74.22/32
+    network 10.10.10.1/32
 }
 mrh13j@(f5san1)(cfg-sync In Sync)(Active)(/Common)(tmos)# save sys config
 ```

-2. Create a Log destination
+2. Create a Log destination.
 Go to `System > Logs > Configuration > Log Destinations`.
-Create New and do the following;
+Create New and configure as following;
 ```
 Name=splunk_hsl_via_mgmt_port
 Type=Management Port
-Address=146.201.74.20
+Address=10.10.10.1
 Port 9515
 Protocol=TCP
 ```

-3. Create a Log publisher
+3. Create a Log publisher.
 Go to `System > Logs > Configuration> Log Publisher`.
-Create New and do the following
+Create New and configure as following;
 ```
 Name=splunk_hsl_publisher
 Destination=splunk_hsl_via_mgmt_port
 ```
 4. Create an iRule and add it to a VIP.

-Here is a sample iRule which does Apache like HTTP Request/Response logging;
+Go to `Local Traffic > iRules > iRules List`.
+Click on Create and here is a sample iRule which does Apache like HTTP Request/Response logging;
 ```
 when CLIENT_ACCEPTED {
     set client_address [IP::client_addr]